about

 THE BLOG / THE BOOK

-It is a way of deconstructing and reassembling the intermittent archival fiction of the book, and of giving space to its multiple voices.
+It is a way of deconstructing and reassembling the intermittent archival fiction of my first publication in English, and those that followed, giving space to its multiple voices, as chapters of one book.

 Different temporalities enhance a sense of having been there and of discovery, every now and every today.